ragavendrapec/seeder_server/readme.md

 	5. Quit/Shutdown client

-- Send a hello to server by specifying `1` and the client would be added to the peer list
+- Send a hello to server by specifying `1` and the client would be added to the client list maintained by server.
 - Performing any operation `2 or 3` before specifying sending hello to server would print this error

 	```
 	[error]ProcessInputThreadFunction[366]: Input error or send hello before inputting other choice.
 Choose again between [1-5].
 	```

 - Now specify `2` to get a list of peers including the current client.
-Here *peer_info_list* points to the IP addresses of the peers that the current client is messaging.
+Here *peer_info_list* points to the IP addresses of the peers that the current client is messaging/interacting with.
 Since, this is the only client and hasn't messaged any other client it is empty below.

 	```c
 	$ ./client